assimp/assimp-docs/source/about/installation.rst

 * Using it by installing pre-built libraries
 * Integrate the library into your project via cmake.

-Both ways are descriped at `Build instructions <https://github.com/assimp/assimp/blob/master/Build.md>`_
+Both ways are described at `Build instructions <https://github.com/assimp/assimp/blob/master/Build.md>`_

 .. _ai_main_usage: